intel-comp-saude-ufes/2024-1-P1-prediction-of-gait-parameters-for-lower-limb-prostheses-with-volitional-control/README.md

 # Prediction of Gait Parameters For Lower Limb Prostheses with Volitional Control

 ## Overview
-This repository contains code for analyzing Electromyography (EMG) signals to predict the knee joint angle in lower limb robotic prostheses.
-The project includes several processing and machine learning techniques to filter and extract meaningful features from EMG signals, and then use these features to predict knee joint angles.
+This repository contains code for analyzing Electromyography (EMG) signals and other motion sensors to predict gait parameters to apply to the control of lower limb prostheses.
+The project includes several processing and machine learning techniques to filter and extract meaningful features from the signals, and then use these features to predict gait parameters.

 ## Table of Contents
 - [Installation](#installation)